heig-vd-dai-course/heig-vd-dai-course/10-docker-and-docker-compose/COURSE_MATERIAL.md

 In the next chapter, you will learn the following topics:

-- Use Docker and Docker compose to experiment with the SMTP protocol and telnet
+- Use Docker and Docker compose to experiment with the SMTP protocol and Telnet

 ## Additional resources